LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 > - L956: 30,000 hours of compute time is 1,250 days.
 I assume that the CPU has
 >   many cores.
 Could you put that number?

 Sure.
-Each CPU has 28 double-threaded cores.
+Each CPU has 28 doubly-threaded cores.

 > - L991: Figure 6: It took me some time to understand the figure.
 I wonder if
 >   there is a better way to represent the same data?

-We have reached the same conclusion and we are considering alternatives such as a series of two-sided bar charts that make it easier to spot how two modes compare to each other.
+We have reached the same conclusion and we are considering alternatives that will make it easier to see how two modes compare to each other, such as a series of two-sided bar charts.